vk-cs/terraform-provider-vkcs/docs/resources/vkcs_kubernetes_cluster.md

 * `loadbalancer_subnet_id` - (Optional) The UUID of the load balancer's subnet.
 Changing this creates new cluster.

+* `insecure_registries` - (Optional) Addresses of registries from which you can download images without checking certificates.
+Changing this creates a new cluster.

+* `dns_domain` - (Optional) Custom DNS cluster domain.
+Changing this creates a new cluster.

 ## Attributes

 This resource exports the following attributes: